 Make the Crust

-Combine cream cheese, sour cream, ranch seasoning, and half the garlic (reserve remaining for green beans and tomatoes) in a mixing bowl.
+Combine cream cheese, sour cream, and ranch seasoning in a mixing bowl.
 Set aside.

 Sear and Bake the Pork Chops